seamonstr/seamonstr.github.io/_posts/2021-10-17-react-hosting-and-CICD.md

 I've done a bit of messing about with CircleCI previously, and that was okay, but this time out I'm going to go with GitHub actions.

 #### Github actions - intro
-GitHub Actions allows you to associate workflows to events in GitHub for your repo.
+GitHub Actions allows you to associate workflows to events in GituHb for your repo.
 For example, whenever there's a push to your repo you can trigger a workflow to kick off.

 You configure your workflows in yaml files in the `.github` directory of your repo.
 A full description of workflows, jobs, steps and so on is [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), but put simply a `job` is a set of commands that execute one after the other in the same execution context (ie. shell sesssion).
 Anything you create or set in one step of a job will be available to subsequent steps.